katydecorah/katydecorah.github.io/_posts/code/2015-02-21-weaving-geojson.md

 Double ugh.

-Imaging trying to traverse a GeoJSON file with all that ugh?
+Imaging trying to traverse a GeoJSON file *filled* with all that ugh?
 No, thank you.

+## Jekyll to the rescue

-So, I hacked Jekyll to make a better workflow.
+I found a better workflow with Jekyll.

-I found a [GeoJSON file with all the countries](https://github.com/johan/world.geo.json).
+After a quick search I found a [GeoJSON file with all the countries](https://github.com/johan/world.geo.json).
 I regex'd it into yml format and saved it to my `_data` folder ([in *this* repo](https://github.com/katydecorah/geojson-weaver)) as [`countries.yml`](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/_data/countries.yml).
 That will serve as a reference file; I don't need to touch it.
 Actually, Atom will barf if I try to open it, so it stays sealed tight.

 Next, I created another file ([`leave.yml`](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/_data/leave.yml)).
 This is the data that I want to weave in with the country data.
 For each data peice, I made sure to use the same country name because later I'll evaluate the country name in the `countries.yml` with `leave.yml`.